MaRNEW/Output_Documents/6077_mail_discussion.md

-## 6077 Mail Discussion
+## MaRNEW Mail Discussion: Open Research Issues in Internet Congestion Control
-A summary of the points in the 6077 mail discussion, will rename later.
+Over the course of the [MaRNEW](https://iab.org/workshops/marnew) Workshop there was a discussion on the [MaRNEW Mailing List](mailto:marnew@iab.org) about internet congestion control, sharing of data and new possible solutions.

 Many basic approaches in CC related to RTT or loss are skewed by radio network characteristics and start to break down